 Linked Rings Crochet Pattern and Kit Links

-Here are the links to download just the pattern in all the usual places:
+Here are the links to download the digital pattern:

 - Linked Rings Crochet Pattern on Ravelry